A Simple Guide To Trace Your Ancestors In Mauritius

 • After gathering all the necessary information, you can reach the Indian Embassy to track down your ancestor’s family members in India.
 It does have some financial implications.
 Furthermore, if you meet the requirements, you can apply for an Overseas Citizen of India (OCI) card.

 The MGI solely keeps records on Indian indentured laborers.
 Not all Indian-origin families were indentured.
-If your ancestor came here as a non-indentured laborer, the national archives are the best place to look for information.
+If your ancestor came here as a non-indentured laborer, the national archives are the best place (see below).
+Transcriptions of civil status indexes contain some data on Indian immigrants or their descendants.

 The One and Only Mauritian Genealogy Association

 The Cercle de Généalogie Maurice-Rodrigues (CGMR) is a registered association that offers genealogy services in both Mauritius and Rodrigues.
 They assist people in establishing their family tree.
-People with French or British ancestors can benefit greatly by consulting CGMR.
+People with French or British ancestors can benefit greatly by consulting CGMR, and the same goes for African and Indian origins, as there records that have been transcribed and digitalized from the National Archives.

 Their website, https://genealogie.mu/, contains an online forum for asking questions, cemetery records, and other important information.
 The CGMR is handled by volunteers from Mauritius and other countries that specialize in specific duties such as digitalization, transcribing, and so on.
 They also collaborate with the Société de L’histoire and other organizations.
 You may also join as a member for a low charge.
 You can also support their efforts by making a donation.